pal03377/master-thesis/thesis.typ

 = Background <background>
 // Note: Describe each proven technology/concept shortly that is important to understand your thesis.
 Point out why it is interesting for your thesis.
 Make sure to incorporate references to important literature here.
-In this chapter, the key concepts and technologies essential to this thesis are presented.
-First, the Artemis learning management system is introduced, which serves as the integration point for Athena.
+In this chapter, we present the key concepts and technologies essential to this thesis.
+First, we introduce the Artemis learning management system, which serves as the integration point for Athena.
-Next, we discuss the CoFee framework; this is the current method employed by Athena to generate feedback suggestions for textual exercises.
+Next, we discuss the CoFee framework; this is the current method employed by Athena to generate feedback suggestions for text exercises.
 This is followed by an overview of the ThemisML approach, the proposed strategy for Athena to generate feedback suggestions for programming exercises.
 Finally, we give an overview of the microservice architecture, which Athena leverages to structure its components.